dysemjay/dys-server-guide/guide.md

 V2.1.1 10-31-2017

+* Remove unnecessary end of line spaces in Introduction section.
 * Clarify that 'ConVar' is a contraction of 'Console Variable' in the server.cfg (The primary configuration file) section.
+* Remove unnecessary end of line spaces in server.cfg (The primary configuration file) section.
 * Specify direct download rate in description of sv_allowdownload ConVar.
+* Fix formatting in server.cfg (The primary configuration file) section.
+* Remove unnecessary end of line spaces in Miscellaneous Optimizations section.
-* Fix typo in Changelog section.
+* Correct typo in Changelog section.

 V2.1.0 06-07-2017